ros-mobile-robots/diffbot/README.md

 # DiffBot

 DiffBot is an autonomous differential drive robot with two wheels.
 Its main processing unit is a Raspberry Pi 4 B running Ubuntu Mate 20.04 and the ROS 1 (ROS Noetic) middleware.
-Formatted documentation can be found at: https://fjp.at/projects/diffbot/
+This respository contains ROS driver and configurations for DiffBot.
+The formatted documentation can be found at: https://fjp.at/projects/diffbot/

+## Package Overview

+`diffbot_base`: ROS Control hardware interface including the controller manager control loop for the real DiffBot hardware `diffbot_bringup`: Launch files to bring up the drivers for the real DiffBot robot `diffbot_control`: Configurations for the `diff_drive_controller` of ROS Control used in Gazebo simulation and the real robot `diffbot_description`: URDF description of DiffBot `diffbot_driver`: A reverse ROS bridge for the DiffBot robot (TODO: move driver packages to this ROS package) `diffbot_gazebo`: Simulation specific launch and configuration files for DiffBot `diffbot_navigation`: move_base launch and configuration files (TODO: tbd)

 ## DiffBot Control in Gazebo